Arvind Krishna Mehrotra

 Biography

-Born in Lahore in 1947, Mehrotra is the author of seven volumes of poetry – including Nine Enclosures (1976), Distance in Statute Miles (1982), Middle Earth (1984) and The Transfiguring Places (1998) – as well as three of translations, most recently Songs of Kabir (2011).
-His Collected Poems 1969–2014 is to be published by Penguin Modern Classics.
-He lives in Allahabad, where he was Professor of English at the university until his retirement in 2012, and Dehra Dun.
-In his work as an anthologist and translator Mehrotra has done much to bring the work of Indian poets past and present to a wider audience and has been an outspoken critic of the failure of the Indian literary establishment to do more in this field, remarking in an interview with the Times of India that ‘the list of what Indian academics have not done is a long one’.
-In the 1970s, along with poets Adil Jussawalla, Gieve Patel and Arun Kolatkar, Mehrotra founded the Bombay poetry publishing collective Clearing House, in response to a lack of such outlets for Indian poets.
-He has edited several works on Indian literature including The Oxford India Anthology of Twelve Modern Indian Poets (1992), A History of Indian Literature in English (2003) and Collected Poems in English by Arun Kolatkar (2010).
-Amit Chaudhuri has said of him: ‘In the staid world of Indian poetry in English […] Mehrotra appeared to be what is today called “cool”’.
+Born in Lahore in 1947, Mehrotra is the author of seven volumes of poetry – including Nine Enclosures (1976), Distance in Statute Miles (1982), Middle Earth (1984) and The Transfiguring Places (1998), as well as three of translations, the most recent one being Songs of Kabir (2011).
+In his work as an anthologist and translator, Mehrotra has done much to bring the poetic history of India, past and present to a wider audience and has been an outspoken critic of the failure of the Indian literary establishment to do justice to the rich and dynamic quality of Indian writing in English, remarking in an interview with the Times of India that ‘the list of what Indian academics have not done is a long one’.
+In the 1970s, along with poets Adil Jussawalla, Gieve Patel and Arun Kolatkar, Mehrotra founded the Bombay poetry publishing collective Clearing House, in response to this systemic issue.
+He has edited several works on Indian literature including The Oxford India Anthology of Twelve Modern Indian Poets (1992).
+Amit Chaudhuri has said of him: ‘In the staid world of Indian poetry in English […] Mehrotra appeared to be what is today called “cool.”’

 Arvind Mehrotra’s recording was made at Jingles, India on 28 August 2013.
 The producer was Amit Vishnoi.